-Ghiasi \etal \cite{ghiasi_google} have successfully demonstrated that the embedding space of their style transfer network captures the semantic information about styles.
-As we adopt their style embedding space to fit our text-style prediction network, it is crucial to verify that our prediction network is able to preserve the semantic information upon mapping from the text embeddings.
+Ghiasi \etal \cite{ghiasi_google} have successfully demonstrated that the embedding space of their style transfer network captures semantic information about styles.
+As we adopt their style embedding space to fit our text-style prediction network, we verify that our prediction network is also able to preserve the semantic information upon mapping from the text embeddings.

-To do so, we generate the corresponding style embeddings for 1,516 text prompts, combining 15 keywords with various colors and textures.
-As the style embedding vectors are 100-dimensional, for visualisation purposes, we perform dimensionality reduction using t-SNE \cite{vandermaaten2008tsne}. \cref{fig:embedding_space} illustrates the two-dimensional t-SNE plot of the style embeddings obtained on passing the generated text prompts through our text-style prediction network.
-Our prediction network successfully maps semantically similar queries closer together in the dimensionally-reduced style embedding space.
-For more details on the embedding space mapping exploration, please refer to Supplementary Materials.
+To do so, we generate the text embeddings and corresponding style embeddings for various text prompts using our generalised text-style prediction network.
+Figure \ref{fig:t_sne_bmvc_general_prompts} illustrates the two-dimensional t-SNE plot of the style embeddings obtained by passing various combinations of generated text prompts through our text-style prediction network.
+As can be seen, our prediction network successfully maps semantically similar queries closer together in the dimensionally-reduced style embedding space.
+More explorations on the embedding space visualisations can be seen in the supplementary section.

-\subsection{Ablation study}

-\Cref{fig:ablation_study} demonstrates the impact of pre-training and distribution loss on the final results.
-Note that with no pre-training, the model quickly falls into a local optimum.
-With no distribution loss, the image is overly stylised and does not retain the artistic quality that one would expect from style transfer, nor is it able to properly preserve the content.
-More results of the ablation study are given in Supplementary Materials.
+\section{Ablation Study}